 The Commission's sponsoring body is the Northern Ireland Office as laid out in the Public Processions (Northern Ireland) Act 1998.
-The Commission's budget for 2024-25 has been approved by the Northern Ireland Office, and we received a three year financial settlement as part of the UK Government Spending Review covering the period 2022-25.
-In addition, as a result of the Commission's project budget shortfall in 2024-25 the Commission has engaged with its sponsoring body the Northern Ireland Office who confirms the provision of financial support to the Commission, to assist it in meeting its liabilities as and when they fall due.
+The Commission's 2025-26 budget reflects the 2025 Spending Review Phase 1 settlement.
+As a result of the Commission's projected budget shortfall in 2025-26, the Commission has engaged with its sponsoring body the Northern Ireland Office who have provided a letter of support that confirms the provision of financial support to the Commission by the Northern Ireland Office, to assist it in meeting its liabilities as and when they fall due, but only to the extent that money is not otherwise available to the Commission to meet such liabilities for a period of 12 months from the date of approval of the Commissions' balance sheet.